igormelz/druid-cleanup/README.md

 # druid-cleanup

-Service for cleaning the local disk from indexed native-batch files and scheduled submit a kill task for permanently delete data from druid cluster after dropping segments.
+Utility service for scheduled cleaning the local disk from ingested batch files and permanently delete data from druid cluster for retention segments.

 ### Prerequisites

 * JDK 1.8+
 * Maven 3.5.3+
-* Druid metadata storage on PostgreSQL (for MySQL see [configure](#configure-MySQL))
+* Druid metadata storage on PostgreSQL

 ### Build